growlf/cascadesteam/community-projects.md

 [Mentorship](/mentorship) connects community members interested in STEAM in either a “Traditional Mentorship” or “Peer Mentorship” arrangement, providing a support structure for a positive mentorship experience for all.

+## Service Corps

+Cascade STEAM [Service Corps](https://cascadesteam.org/service-corps) is a technology training program for social good.
+Each quarter, student interns and volunteers work closely with technology professionals to help develop and maintain the systems that we utilize for our organization and community programs, including [Digital Navigators](https://cascadesteam.org/digital-navigators) and [HelpDesk](https://cascadesteam.org/helpdesk).

 ## Stormwater Monitoring

 The [Citizen Science Community Group](/citizen-science) helps in organizing support for [RE Sources](https://re-sources.org) and their [Stormwater Monitoring Project](https://www.re-sources.org/2024/06/three-years-of-bellingham-stormwater-monitoring-reveals-pollution-hotspots-including-taylor-dock/) to help protect Bellingham Bay.
 Organizers are working to create science, technology, and administrative projects and subprojects for community members to easily plug into and contribute as we work together as a team to resolve challenges.